 The obvious solution is to of course add a small amount of randomness to the search results.
 But naively proposing this solution to any search engine will likely get you laughed at (from personal experience).
 No search company wants to waste valuable impressions that could result in added revenue, and they have no real financial incentive to do so since the adverse effects are directly targeted to the item manufacturers and consumers.
 Moreover, the amount of added randomness you need to get significant improvements is rather large (I refer you back to any multi-armed bandit paper on this topic).
 So here's my question to you: how much do item manufacturers and consumers lose due to the search engine's design decisions, and should they be making some financial contributions to incentivize the search engine to add randomness and thereby increase net social utility?

 Well here we are, with just two weeks left in the winter quarter.
 It's hard to believe that it's been almost 3/4 of a year since I started my PhD!
 I've learned so much over the last few quarters -- it's almost painful to think back to when I first started working with Amin over the summer, and couldn't understand what a 'model' was.
-Reflecting back, the main thing I wanted to get out of my first year were: (1) exploring many different kinds of projects, (2) finding an advisor (or two), and (3) getting out a few papers.
+Reflecting back, the main thing I wanted to get out of my first year were: (1) exploring many different kinds of projects, and (2) finding an advisor.

 I think (1) has worked out pretty well so far -- I've had the chance to play around with some large-scale datasets (AERS, Venture Lab), work on something more theoretical (LASSO), do something hack-y (zero-shot learning), and I've started looking at more econ-CS type stuff (mechanism design) for next quarter.
 When I came here in June, I was awed by all the different kinds of research in machine learning / data mining / convex optimization / statistics / networks -- I was confused about what to do and felt like I had to try all these different things out.
 But now, I'm quite happy with the breadth of things I've explored, and I'm starting to feel like it's time to settle down (just in time too)!